wd5gnr/1802UNO/readme.md

 BIOS
 ===
 There is experimental support for a small number of BIOS function when BIOS=1 (see 1802config.h).
-These BIOS calls are not written in 1802 but are handled by the host.
+These BIOS calls are not written in 1802 but are handled by the Arduino host.
+The baud rate is fixed so any BIOS function that in the "standard" BIOS that takes a baud rate value will ignore it.

-At present, there are two BIOS functions, and two non-standard support functions.
+At present, there are two BIOS functions tested, and two non-standard support functions.
 * 0xFF3F - Set up SCRT.
 Put a return address in R6 and do a LBR to this address.
 On return, P=3 at your return address.
 R4 will be set up to do an SCRT call and R5 will be set up to do an SCRT return.
 * 0xFF66 - Print the string after the call to the terminal until a zero byte.
 So to print ABC<CR><LF> you would use the following code:
      D5 FF 66 41 42 43 0D 0A 00